berkmancenter/classifurlr/doc/classification_api.md

 ### 501 Not Implemented

 If a request to classifurlr has valid transaction data but a status cannot be determined with enough confidence, classifurlr will return a 501 HTTP status code and a JSON API document containing both a data object and an errors object.
 The data object will contain information on which classifiers were attempted and, possibly, partial results.
+It is possible that, at a later date, classifurlr would be able to make a determination given the same transaction data because of new classifiers or better tuned existing classifiers.

     {
       "data": {